Why Native English Speakers Say "Have" When They Mean "Eat"

 The first sentence focuses on the food.
 “We ate a nice lunch” implies that the food was good.
 Maybe the food was tastier than the food you usually eat.

-On the other hand, the second sentence is not as focused on the food.
-“We had a nice lunch” could mean that the food was nice.
-But the food was only one part of the experience.
-The restaurant was probably nice as well, and you probably had an enjoyable time with your friends too.
+On the other hand, the second sentence isn't as focused on the food.
+“We had a nice lunch” could mean that the food was nice, but the food was only one part of the experience.
+The restaurant was probably nice as well, and you probably had an enjoyable time with your friends, like the people in the photo below.

 “Have” is used in polite requests and offers

 Native English speakers also use “have” when offering and requesting food or drinks.
-This is because “have” is less specific, so it can be more polite than directly saying “eat” or “drink.”
+This is because “have” is less specific, so it can be more polite than saying “eat” or “drink” directly.

 For example, if you’re at someone’s house and you get thirsty, you could ask: